 Interested in submitting to this journal?
-We recommend that you review the About the Journal page for the journal's section policies, as well as the Author Guidelines below:
+We recommend that you review the About the Journal page for the information on the types of paper the Journal publishes as well as the Author Guidelines below:

 It is a requirement that a summary or a selected aspect of every paper published in the journal is presented orally by one of the co-authors at the Association's annual conference in November.